Kernix13/vision-grid-express/README.md

 ## Use of AI

+### README Copy

 ChatGPT writes better copy than I do.
 ChatGPT was used for the following:

 1. I asked ChatGPT for help on project ideas.
-I told it that I was interested in guitar, outdoor photography, camping, hiking, orienteering, and a few other hobbies.
-It suggested ideas for each hobby and the Unsplash idea was the most interesting to me.
+I gave it a list of my hobbies and it suggested ideas and the Unsplash idea was the most interesting to me.
 2. It generated the "Project Structure" code block above.
 3. I had boilerplate for `CONTRIBUTING.md` from previous projects.
-It wrote the content I have for this project.
+It wrote the content I have for this project and the paragraph of text for that section.
-4. I also have boilerplate for `CODE_OF_CONDUCT.md` from previous projects which I copied into this project.
-I may ask ChatGPT to rewrite that file for me.
-5. I asked ChatGPT about including a `.env.sample` or `.env.example` file.
+4. I asked ChatGPT about including a `.env.sample` or `.env.example` file.
 It told me that `.env.example` was more commonly used so I created that file.
-6. I asked ChatGPT about a `.editorconfig` file - it generated the content for that file which I used.
+5. I asked ChatGPT about a `.editorconfig` file - it generated the content for that file which I used.
-7. ChatGPT gave me an outline for the "User Journey" section
+6. ChatGPT gave me an outline for the "Features" section
-8. I asked ChatGPT about including robots.txt and sitemap.xml.
-It suggested to add them and wrote the contents for me.
+7. I asked ChatGPT about including robots.txt and sitemap.xml.
+It suggested to add them and wrote the contents for sitemap.xml.
-9. ChatGPT edited some of my bullet points in my Tech Stack section, and wrote the points for the tech I am unfamilar with (Node, npm, Express)
+8. ChatGPT edited some of my bullet points in my Tech Stack section, and wrote the points for the tech I am unfamilar with (Node, npm, and Express)
-10. ...

 <br>